 For the most part, this is pretty good advice.
 But it’s no longer complete.
 In Dad’s day, a college education pretty much guaranteed a “good job” upon graduation and you stuck at that job until you retired.
 Today, a college education is just the beginning.
 And with record-high unemployment, you need a lot more to get and keep that job.

 A good credit history is one of the ways you can get an edge, since some employers are pulling credit reports to help them evaluate job candidates.
 Keeping an eye on your credit can help you keep on top of things.
-You can pull your credit report from each of the three major credit reporting agencies once a year for free through AnnualCreditReport.com, and you can monitor your credit score once a month for free using Credit.com’s Credit Report Card.
+You can pull your credit report for free from each of the three major credit reporting agencies once a year, and you can monitor your credit score once a month for free using Credit.com’s Credit Report Card.

 This month, we think of our dads and all that they’ve done for us.
 And dads do a lot, but we need to update their advice for the modern age.